fwibisono87/fwibisono87/README.md

 # Hello!

-My name is Francis Wibisono, a Third Year Student at Faculty of Computer Science, Universitas Indonesia.
+My name is Francis Wibisono, a Final Year Student at Faculty of Computer Science, Universitas Indonesia.
 I am currently working as a Frontend Web Developer and Teaching assistant for Operating Systems.
 Nice to meet you!

 ## Operating Systems